YTTD - Gin Ibushi

 "...What happened, meow?"

-Seems like he changed his mind after quickly, now standing a few feet from you.
-He sounded pretty nervous and shy himself, but instead of being simply curious, the kid appears to be surprisingly worried than anything.
+Seems like he changed his mind quickly, now standing a few feet from you.
+He sounded pretty nervous and shy himself, but instead of being simply curious, the kid seems surprisingly worried.

 "It's okay if you want to be alone, woof!
 But we can talk if you want to, meow."

-The appearance of Gin alone could lift up anyone's mood.
-Not to laugh at him, although many of his peers do, but his choice of style and mannerism were anything but normal.
+The appearance of Gin alone could lift anyone's mood.
+Not to laugh at him, although many of his peers do, but his choice of style and mannerisms was anything but normal.
 Nonetheless, it was undeniably adorable, because who doesn't like cats and dogs?

 "I usually don't like to talk to strangers.
 And my mom says it's better not to, woof!"
 The boy takes a step forward, cautiously approaching you and then slowly moving his hand, soft and squishy from the paw-shaped mitten he wore.